-Heating can be achieved in a variety of ways as shown in the figure below and scaling is well understood.
+Heating can be achieved in a variety of ways as shown in Figure 1 and scaling is well understood.
 However, heat transfer to bed at large-scales of operation has to be considered carefully due to scale-up limitations of different methods of heat transfer.
 Depending on the method of heat transfer to the fluidized bed, the process can be built with (see Figure 2) or without (see Figure 5) heat carrier cycle.

 Circulating fluid bed reactor

-- High pressure of particle on hot reactor wall, achieved due to centrifugal force or mechanically;o
+- High pressure of particle on hot reactor wall, achieved due to centrifugal force or mechanically;

-- High relative motion between particle and reactor wall;o
+- High relative motion between particle and reactor wall;

-When mechanical forces are used to press the biomass against the hot surface, as in the rotary and plate ablative pyrolysis reactors, reaction rates are not limited by heat transfer through the biomass particle large particles can be used, and in principle there is no upper limit to the size that can be processed.
+When mechanical forces are used to press the biomass against the hot surface, as in the rotary and plate ablative pyrolysis reactors, reaction rates are not limited by heat transfer through the biomass particle.
+Large particles can therefore be used, and in principle there is no upper limit to the size that can be processed.
 The process in fact is limited by the rate of heat supply to the reactor rather than the rate of heat absorption by the pyrolysing biomass as in other reactors.
 No heat carrier cycle is needed and the process can be simplified as shown in Figure 5.
 Similar to mechanical mixing there is no requirement for inert gas, so the processing equipment is smaller, and the reaction system is thus more intensive.
-However the process is surface area controlled so scaling is more costly and the reactor is mechanically driven so is thus more complex.
+Ablative pyrolysis by mechanical pressure is surface area controlled so scaling is more costly and the reactor is mechanically driven, i.e. more complex in nature.

 Figure 5: Pyrolysis process without heat carrier cycle.